andre-maree/DurableUniqueIdGenerator/README.md

 # DurableUniqueIdGenerator
 Generate new numeric ids in sequence for any resource id string.
 Integer ids will always be in sequence, and will always be unique.

-All api calls can use get or post.
+All api calls can use http get or post.

 ## GenerateIds